-The first and only president in Kazakhstan since the independence in 1991 is Nursultan Nazarbayev.
+The first president in Kazakhstan since the independence in 1991 is Nursultan Nazarbayev.
 He functions as the head of state and holds all of the nation’s executive authority.
 The president is also the commander in chief of the armed forces and may veto legislation that has been passed by the parliament.

 The Kazakh president is elected by the people and serves, in principle, for at most two five-year terms.
 However, a referendum held in April 1995 extended the term of Nazarbayev until 2000.
 Then in January 1999 and again in December 2005 President Nazarbayev was re-elected.
 The Organization for Security and Cooperation in Europe (OSCE) criticized both the presidential elections of 2005 and 2009 as falling short of international democratic standards.
 An election requires two or more candidates running in opposition, and with a single candidate it is therefore not an election but a referendum.
 Consequently, on 18 May 2007 the parliament of Kazakhstan approved a constitutional amendment which would allow Nazarbayev to seek re-election as many times as he wishes.
 This amendment applies specifically and only to Nazarbayev, in the original constitution the maximum of two presidential terms that is prescribed will still apply to all future presidents of Kazakhstan.